-When a common motor runs at low speed for a long time, the motor temperature will rise due to the weakening cooling effect.
-So if a motor is required to operate at low speed and constant torque for a long term, an inverter or the forced air cooling method must be used.
+When a common motor runs at low speed for a long time, the motor temperature will rise due to the weakened cooling effect.
+So if a motor is required to operate at low speed and constant torque for a long period of time, an inverter or the forced air cooling method must be applied.